JacksonGS-1/MC1R_Progression_Code/README.md

 ## Acknowledgements

-This research was funded in part by Aligning Science Across Parkinson's grants ASAP-000312 and MJFF-028544 through the Michael J. Fox Foundation for Parkinson's Research (MJFF) and by the National Institutes of Health through the National Institute of Neurological Disorders and Stroke grant R01NS102735.
+This research is supported as part of Aligning Science Across Parkinson’s (ASAP) (https://ror.org/03zj4c476) [ASAP-000312; MJFF-028544], a research initiative managed by the Coalition for Aligning Science (CAS) (https://ror.org/00rf4ez40).
+The Michael J. Fox Foundation for Parkinson’s Research (MJFF) (https://ror.org/03arq3225) is the funding and strategic partner.
+This research was also supported by the National Institutes of Health through the National Institute of Neurological Disorders and Stroke grant R01NS102735.
 For the purpose of open access, the author has applied a CC BY public copyright license to all Author Accepted Manuscripts arising from this submission.